 While brick and mortar stores enable retailers to connect with many people, some don’t live close enough to retail locations to go there that often.
 And although online shopping typically lets people buy, it doesn’t really let them shop—which is where Shop on Wheels comes in.

 Shop on Wheels will come to people wherever they are—letting them try, buy and explore on their own terms.

 “Google ‘car of the future’ and you’ll get a slew of images straight out of science fiction: sleek, sterile, chrome painted machines.
 We propose an alternative to this, because we believe that those who imagine the future often end up shaping it.”

-— Bas van de Poel, Creative Strategist at SPACE10
+— Bas van de Poel, Creative Director at SPACE10

 “We envision the future as a conversation.
 We see it as inclusive and open, but at the same time quite human.
 The future makes room for you to express your desires—whether you want to run with the pack or be a lone wolf.
 When visually exploring the future as conversation, it became apparent to us that it had to be approachable and welcoming.